openalloc/SwiftCompactor/README.md

 Formatters for the concise display of Numbers, Currency, and Time Intervals

+Use where precison isn’t critical, but space is at a premium.
+Compact values like `$8.6M` are more easily grasped over values like `$8,603,842.35`, lowering the cognitive load for the user.

 Available as an open source Swift library to be incorporated in other apps.

 _Compactor_ is part of the [OpenAlloc](https://github.com/openalloc) family of open source Swift software tools.